-CSCI 315 Operating Systems Design

-Department of Computer Science
+CSCI 315 Operating Systems Design Department of Computer Science multithreaded process

-Notice: The slides for this lecture have been largely based on those from an earlier edition of the course text Operating Systems Concepts, 8th ed., by Silberschatz, Galvin, and Gagne.
-Many, if not all, the illustrations contained in this presentation come from this source.
+Notice: The slides for this lecture are based on those for Operating Systems Concepts, 10th ed., by Silberschatz, Galvin, and Gagne.
+Many of the illustrations contained in this presentation come from this source.